cl91/NeptuneOS/readme.md

 ## Building and running

-You will need to build under Linux (seL4 doesn't build under any other operating system).
+You will need to build under Linux (macOS can potentially work, but I have not tested it).
 You will need the following Python dependencies, and probably more.
 ```
 jinja2